Checkmarx/kics/docs/CONTRIBUTING.md

 8. Run `go mod vendor`.
 9. Commit and push the changes.

 NOTE: This is only a solution to solve the cases when the results provide a package that is on `go.mod` file and has a recommended fixed version.
-In some cases, there is no recommended version for the library on the `results.txt` or the library mentioned on the file is not on the `go.mod` file, for these cases, the typical solution is to update the image defined in the `Dockerfile`.
+In some cases, there is no recommended version for the package on the `results.txt` or the package/library mentioned on the file is not on the `go.mod` file.
+For these cases, the typical solution is to update the image defined in the `Dockerfile`.

 To check for the latest images available, you can refer to [dockerhub checkmarx community organization]([Checkmarx | Docker Hub](https://hub.docker.com/u/checkmarx))